argonjs/design-tools/_aframe/part03.md

 > Download [Argon4](http://argonjs.io/argon-app) and the [Tutorial Source Code](https://github.com/argonjs/design-aids/tree/gh-pages/code). <br> This tutorial uses the *cssobject* and *resources* directories.<br> **[Demo in Argon4](https://github.com/argonjs/design-aids/tree/gh-pages/code/cssobject/)**

 In Lesson 2 we saw how to place boxes and other geometric objects in the scene.
-But what if you wish to put text and images in the scene as well: that is, the materials you are used to creating and manipulating on a web page using html and css?
+But what if you want to put text and images in the scene as well: that is, the materials you are used to creating and manipulating on a web page using html and css?
 Suppose you want to place a label reading "Argon + Aframe" above a box in the space.
 We can do this by using CSSObjects.

-Showing graphic objects on a computer screen is called "rendering," In order to render objects you need (not surprisingly) a renderer, and there are different kinds of renderers.
-For Argon-aframe there are two: the WebGL renderer and a CSS renderer.
-The names WebGL and CSS refer to different graphic systems, and Argon supports both systems.
+Displaying graphic objects on a computer screen is called "rendering," In order to render objects, you need (not surprisingly) a renderer, and there are different kinds.
+For Argon-aframe there are currently two available renderers: the WebGL renderer and a CSS renderer.
+The names WebGL and CSS refer to different graphic systems, and each is preferred for certain kinds of objects.
+In Argon, you can combine 3D objects using the WebGL renderer with 3D CSSobjects (of text or 2D image) using the CSS renderer.

 The previous Lesson 2 showed you how to create simple 3D content for the WebGL renderer such as `a-box`.
 Now we create the label as a CSSObject.

 First, here is the css that defines the class `boxface`.
-It can go in the `<head>` of the html file (along with the script tages we have in lesson 2).
+It can go in the `<head>` of the html file (along with the script tags we have in lesson 2).

 {% highlight html %}
 .boxface {